 - Tax refund intercepts

 - Suspension of driver’s license, sporting license, and professional license

 To avoid these sanctions, the party paying support must act quickly to get a modification before letting support payments lapse.

 Contact our Miami family law firm for advice on post-divorce legal actions

 If your divorce decree is causing undue hardship and frustration, it may be time to petition the court for enforcement or modification of the terms.
 Our experienced Miami family law attorneys are ready to help.
-For immediate assistance, call Rafool, LLC, at (305) 567-9400 or contact our Florida office online to schedule an initial consultation.
+For immediate assistance, call Rafool, PLLC, at (305) 567-9400 or contact our Florida office online to schedule an initial consultation.